Brunost Cheese vs Burrata Cheese

 Burrata is a fresh Italian cheese, similar to mozzarella but with a creamy interior that oozes out when cut open.
 Made from cow's milk, the outer shell is solid mozzarella while the inside contains both mozzarella and cream, giving it an extraordinarily rich, buttery flavor and soft texture.

-Brunost Cheese comes from Denmark, Finland, Germany, Iceland, Norway and Sweden.
-Burrata Cheese originated from Italy and United States.
+• Origin: Brunost Cheese (Denmark, Finland, Germany, Iceland, Norway and Sweden), Burrata Cheese (Italy)

 Brunost Cheese Burrata Cheese